What are your strengths?

 police officer, environmental health officer, estate agent, tax inspector, barrister, selling, retail manager, marketing, journalist and charity fund-raiser.

-See our page on determination for more on this.
+See our page on determination for more about this.

 Leaders consciously seek, and frequently obtain, leadership roles.
 They usually lead and coordinate the team effort.
 They are good at persuading people to their point of view.
 They stick up for their opinions and try to argue persuasively and with logic for them.